kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 #### Does cache always store in memory?
 - No, cache doesn't mean it has to be stored in whichever storage
 - Memory cache in refer to file system
-- File system can also used as cache
+- File system can used as cache
 	- in refer to network, reading faster from local file system
-- CPU can be cache
+- CPU can used as cache
 	- read from register, L1, L2, L3 cache, faster than memory cache
 #### Does cache mean Server Cache?
 - No, frontend/client/browser can also have client side cache

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc3NTE2MDY0LDE2OTUwNjU4MzgsMTU2Mj
+eyJoaXN0b3J5IjpbMzc4MjE2NTI1LDE2OTUwNjU4MzgsMTU2Mj
 A2OTE1NSwxMzk3MDcxMjY4XX0=
 -->